 There are a few things that must happen before you can continue with this setup.

 - You must have 2-Step Verification set up for your Google account.
-If you have not completed this yet please click here and follow the tutorial.
+If you have not completed this yet please click the link and follow the tutorial.

-- You must install the Google Authenticator app on you mobile device.
-This install is as simple as downloading the app from Google Play.
+- You must install the Google Authenticator app on your mobile device.

 Now that you have completed the prerequisites lets jump right in and set up your device to be your mobile authenticator.